The Worry Box Techniqueby Monica A. Frank, Ph.D.

 The cognitive method of coping with worry is learning to change the underlying irrational thinking.
 The most common type of thinking related to worry is fixed desire which is the belief that we must have life a certain way so we can be happy.
 The problem with this thinking is that life frequently doesn't occur in the way we think it should so we are more likely to be unhappy and worried.

-A method to help us cognitively sort through our worries is the worry box technique which helps us sort through our worries and then mentally put them away by using coping statements.
-To sort through the worries we first determine if they are important and controllable or uncontrollable.
+A method to help you cognitively sort through your worries is the worry box technique which helps you evaluate your worries and then mentally put them away by using coping statements.
+To sort through the worries you first determine if they are important and controllable or uncontrollable.
 Then you can mentally imagine a box to lock away your worries (listen to Worry Box audio) or you can even write them down and put them in a physical box.

 If your answer is “no” to these questions, then the worry is unimportant.
 You are worrying about something that probably won't occur, or if it does, won't have much impact in your life.